Tax guide

 A practical capital-gains exemption checklist for taxpayers reviewing Section 54-style house property exemption records during the new law transition.

 This guide is intended for Indian taxpayers, founders, finance teams, and return filers who are navigating the changes introduced by the Income-tax Act, 2025 and Finance Act 2025.
-Read it as an educational readiness note — it does not guarantee any particular tax outcome, refund speed, or protection from notices.
+Read it as an educational readiness note — it does not promise any particular tax outcome, refund speed, or protection from notices.
 Always verify your position against the official portal, notified forms, and your own supporting documents before filing.

-What changed
+What changed for Section 54 transition

 Claiming capital-gains exemption on a house property sale is not a simple checkbox exercise.
 The exemption depends on specific dates, the nature of the asset sold, the reinvestment timeline, and the documents backing each element of the claim.